autocrypt/autocrypt/doc/level1.rst

 a :ref:`recommendation <recommendation>` about whether encryption should be enabled for a given set of recipients.

+This specification also introduces the :ref:`Autocrypt Setup Message
+<setup-message>` as a way to transfer secret key material and related
+settings to other e-mail programs controlled by the same user.
+This spec also provides guidance on how and when to :ref:`generate
+<setup-message-creation>`, :ref:`look for <getting-started>`, and
+:ref:`import <setup-message-import>` these messages.

-Autocrypt aggressively distributes keys, but conservatively recommends encryption to avoid disruption to established email workflows.
+Autocrypt aggressively distributes public keys, but conservatively recommends encryption to avoid disruption to established email workflows.
 Specifically, Autocrypt only recommends that an email be encrypted if encryption is possible, and: